 Cyber Security Risk.
 Investment companies, such as the Fund, and its service providers may be subject to operational and information security risks resulting from cyber-attacks.
 Cyber-attacks include, among other behaviors, stealing or corrupting data maintained online or digitally, denial of service attacks on websites, the unauthorized release of confidential information or various other forms of cyber security breaches.
 Cyber-attacks affecting the Fund, the Adviser, Sub-Adviser, the Index Provider, custodian, transfer agent, intermediaries and other third-party service providers may adversely impact the Fund.
 For instance, cyber-attacks may interfere with the processing of shareholder transactions, impact the Fund's ability to calculate its NAV, cause the release of private shareholder information or confidential company information, impede trading, subject the Fund to regulatory fines or financial losses, and cause reputational damage.
-The Fund may also incur additional costs for cyber security risk management purposes.
-Similar types of cyber security risks are also present for issuers of securities in which the Fund invests, which could result in material adverse consequences for such issuers, and may cause the Fund's investments in such portfolio companies to lose value.
+The Fund result in material adverse consequences for such issuers, and may cause the Fund's investments in such portfolio companies to lose value.